OfficeDev/teams-toolkit/docs/fx-core/switch-tenant-or-subscription-help.md

     You could also specify the path of user data folder for each account, and edit the value of "user-data-dir" in runtimeArgs whenever you switch account for previewing.

-  * Similarly, for a Teams project launched in Visual Studio, you could edit browser settings in Visual Studio, you could create a new browser configuration.
+  * Similarly, when running local debug of a Teams project launched in Visual Studio, you could create a new browser configuration after switching to another M365 tenant by following steps mentioned in [Add Browser Configuration in Visual Studio](#add-Bbowser-configuration-in-visual-studio).
+Type `--user-data-dir=C:\\Users\\{username}\\temp\\edge\\tenantb` as the argument when adding the program.
+And then choose the corresponding browser configuration before local debugging.

-    1. Open the dropdown and select "Browser with".
-    2. Select "Ädd" to add a new profile
-    3. Find the path of the program, type `-user-data-dir=C:\\Users\\{username}\\temp\\edge\\tenantb` in the field of "Arguments", and give it a friendly name.
-    4. Select the newly added broswer configuration and then Visual Studio will launch browser with the selected configuration.
+     If you want to preview a Teams app in Visual Studio after switching M365 tenant, you could copy the preview URL shown in the output pane and then run your browser with arguments using command line.
+For example, you could start Edge with `msedge.exe --user-data-dir="C:\\Users\\{username}\\temp\\edge\\tenantb"`.
+Once the browser is launched, paste the preview URL.

 * Launch browser in incognito mode
-This may not work for you if your org enables condition access. runtimeArgs are the arguments passed to the runtime executable.
+  This may not work for you if your org enables condition access.
+  * Visual Studio Code
+  runtimeArgs are the arguments passed to the runtime executable.
 You could edit the launch configuration by adding `"runtimeArgs": ["--inprivate"]` (for Edge) or `"runtimeArgs": ["--incognito"]` (for Chrome) to launch the browser in incognito mode.
 For example, you could replace
     ```
     {
        "name": "Attach to Frontend (Edge)",